purpleclay/gitz/docs/git/log.md

 ### Return only raw output from the log

-Use the `git.WithRawOnly` option to skip parsing of the log into the structured `Commits` property, improving performance.
+Use the `WithRawOnly` option to skip parsing of the log into the structured `Commits` property, improving performance.
 Perfect if you want to carry out any custom processing.

 ```{ .go .select linenums="1" }
 package main